ExitValue.ai

 Route density drives profitability.
 Companies with concentrated customer bases where technicians can complete 15-20 stops per day are more efficient (and more valuable) than those with dispersed routes requiring 45+ minutes between stops.
 Acquirers model route economics at the technician level.

 Customer retention rate should be 80%+ annually for a well-run pest control company.
-Below 75%, buyers see a leaky bucket — the company must spend heavily on new customer acquisition just to stay flat.
+Below 75%, buyers see a leaky bucket, the company must spend heavily on new customer acquisition just to stay flat.
 Above 85%, the recurring revenue base compounds naturally.

 Service mix matters.
 General pest control is the bread and butter, but adding termite control, mosquito management, wildlife exclusion, and lawn care creates cross-sell opportunities and higher revenue per customer.
 Termite revenue, in particular, often carries higher margins and longer contract terms.

-Want to know what your pest control business is worth?
+Estimate your pest control business value

 Frequently Asked Questions